Global Centre for Preventive Health and Nutrition (GLOBE)

 As we have grown, our focus has expanded beyond obesity prevention to include research and advocacy into other aspects of population diets, preventive health and environmental sustainability of food systems.

 We have strong links to governments, other research groups and a diverse range of collaborators worldwide.
-GLOBE is a founding partner of the Obesity Policy Coalition, and we actively contribute to collaborative efforts to improve population health policy in Australia and globally.
+GLOBE is a founding partner of the Food for Health Alliance, and we actively contribute to collaborative efforts to improve population health policy in Australia and globally.

 RE-FRESH